madisonisfan/mealplanner-RN-2022/README.md

-# Mealplanner - React Native
+# Mealplanner - React Native - 2022

-In 2020 I participated in Nucamp's Full-Stack bootcamp.
+In 2021 I participated in Nucamp's Full-Stack bootcamp.
 In the 3rd course, we created mobile apps with React Native.
-This project was my submission for the course.
+For the course project, I developed a Meal Planner mobile app.
+At the end of 2022, I began recreating this app with newer technology and improved skills.

-As part of the React course, I created a web app to go along with this mobile app.
-[View app repository here](https://github.com/madisonisfan/mealplanner-react)
+I recently developed a Rest API server that responds to data requests from the app.
+[View app repository here](https://github.com/madisonisfan/mealplanner_RN_2022_Server)

 # Table Of Contents
 - [My Inspiration](#my-inspiration)